Chevron Cars Ltd: Chevron cars

+The Chevron name and logo has now been put to use on the new for 2025 TOCA Junior Championship car.

 Modern Chevrons

-Chevrons are popular cars in historic racing and various businesses still refettle and supply spares for the cars.
+Chevrons are popular cars in historic racing and various businesses still recondition and supply spares for the cars.
 Continuation models of the 1970s Chevron B16 are built by both Chevron Cars and Chevron Racing, and are eligible for historic racing with FIA approval.
-As Oulton Park had been Bennett's home circuit, the Gold Cup meeting features races dedicated solely to Chevron's sportcars.
+As Oulton Park had been Bennett's home circuit, the Gold Cup meeting features races dedicated solely to Chevron's sports cars.

 Chevron Racing has developed a GR8 model which competes in the British GT Championship as well as in a one-make series.

 Cars

 The following models were built by Chevron.

 Superstition

-The reader will note that there are no B11, B22, B33, B44.
+There is no B11, B22, B33, or B44.
 Derek Bennett was involved in an accident at Oulton Park to which the number 11 was variously connected, and as a result of this acquired a superstition about using the number, and its multiples.
 This superstition extended to the numbering of individual chassis, with no original Chevron chassis numbered in a multiple of 11.